 This article is about how to perform Mnemonic Induction of Lucid Dreams (aka MILD) which was created by Dr Stephen LaBerge of The Lucidity Institute.
 LaBerge invented this method while studying at university in order to have lucid dreams on demand.
 It is very effective and ideal for beginners.

 In essence, the MILD technique will train you to increase your self awareness, making it easier to recognize when you are dreaming.
 It also involves incubating a lucid dream with affirmations and programming your next dream to contain pre-determined dream triggers to prompt lucidity.

 As you may already be aware, a mnemonic is any learning technique that aids memory.
-In this instance, you are planting a cue in your subconscious mind which helps you remember your intention to lucid dream and recognize when you're dreaming.
+In this instance, you are planting a cue in your unconscious mind which helps you remember your intention to lucid dream and recognize when you're dreaming.

 The following Mnemonic Induction of Lucid Dreams tutorial is aimed at beginners - there are no special requirements or skills needed.
 It's sectioned in four parts: